PromptCOS: Towards Content-only System Prompt Copyright Auditing for LLMs: Introduction

 We conduct extensive experiments to evaluate our \Name.
 Specifically, we exploit three popular LLM series (Llama \cite{touvron2023llamaopenefficientfoundation}, Gemma \cite{team2024gemma} and Deepseek \cite{deepseekai2025deepseekr1incentivizingreasoningcapability}), and three representative benchmark datasets.
 Our experiments cover all mainstream tasks used for benchmarking LLMs \cite{openai2024gpt4technicalreport,deepseekai2025deepseekr1incentivizingreasoningcapability}, including question-answering, mathematical reasoning, and programing.
-The results demonstrate that our \Name achieves effectiveness (99.3\% average watermark similarity), distinctiveness (60.8\% greater the best baseline), fidelity (accuracy degradation of no more than 0.58\%), robustness (resistance to three types of potential attacks), and high computational efficiency (up to 98.1\% computational cost saving).
+The results demonstrate that our \Name achieves effectiveness (99.3\% average watermark similarity), distinctiveness (60.8\% greater than the best baseline), fidelity (accuracy degradation of no more than 0.58\%), robustness (resistance to four types of potential attacks), and high computational efficiency (up to 98.1\% computational cost savings).

-Our main contributions are three-fold: \begin{itemize} \item We analyze the intrinsic mechanisms of existing prompt copyright auditing methods and show that their reliance on intermediate model outputs limits their applicability in more challenging and realistic content-only scenarios. \item We propose \Name, the first content-only prompt auditing methods with effectiveness, distinctiveness, fidelity, robustness and higher efficiency. \item We conduct extensive experiments to verify the superior performance of our \Name and its resistance to potential adaptive attacks. \end{itemize}
+Our main contributions are three-fold: \textbf{1)} We analyze the mechanisms of existing prompt copyright auditing methods and show that their reliance on intermediate model outputs limits their applicability in more challenging and realistic content-only scenarios. \textbf{2)} We propose \Name, the first content-only prompt auditing method with effectiveness, distinctiveness, fidelity, robustness and higher efficiency. \textbf{3)} We conduct extensive experiments to verify the superior performance of our \Name and its resistance to potential adaptive attacks.